stmilab/ArterialNet/README.md

-_This branch pertains to an extension manuscript that is currently under review.
-For the implementation of the accepted version, please refer to the main branch._
+_This branch pertains to the implementation of an extension manuscript that is currently under review.
+For the implementation of the accepted version, please refer to the `main` branch._

 # ArterialNet (2024)
 This is the code Implementation for our submitted manuscript: `ArterialNet: Reconstructing Arterial Blood Pressure Waveform with Wearable Pulsatile Signals, a Cohort-Aware Approach`.